ciretorres/flujo-de-residuos-solidos-cdmx/docs/documentacion/index.md

 The Interactive visual interface presents the flow diagram system from the Urban Solid Waste in Mexico City (CDMX), according with [Solid Waste's inventory](http://www.cms.sedema.cdmx.gob.mx/storage/app/media/IRS-2015-14-dic-2016.compressed.pdf) published in 2016 by Secretaría del Medio Ambiente (SEDEMA).

-The job is been made possible in collaboration with [Patricia Galán Lara](https://www.facebook.com/patricia.g.lara.75).
+The job is been made possible in collaboration with the Design team at the ["Problemas del diseño de información: cuantitiva"](../.vitepress/public/bibliografia/OP-problemas-disenio-informacion-cuantitativa.pdf) seminar with proffesor [Nora Morales](http://noramorales.academia.edu/), for the Master in Information Design at Universidad Autónoma Metropolitana - campus [Cuajimalpa](http://cua.uam.mx/) in 2017 and [Patricia Galán Lara](https://www.facebook.com/patricia.g.lara.75).

 <img src="../.vitepress/public/img/_capturas/Screen Shot 2023-10-31 at 13.08.11.png" width="900">